 The professors were always very clear about what I needed to do to be great.
 They fully invested in me and provided me with the motivation and prompts to learn and grow every day as a student and a professional.

-How well did Northwestern prepare you for graduate school and your work now at Texas?
+How well did Northwestern prepare you for graduate school and your work now?

 My transition to graduate school was extremely easy due to the high academic expectations placed on me at Northwestern.
 Going through the exercise science program at NWC enabled me to develop tremendous study skills I still use today.
 I often revert back to material I remember from my courses at Northwestern.
 Outside of the traditional classroom, the strength and conditioning concentration and practicum courses gave me tons of hands-on coaching experience working with essentially every type of athlete at the school.
 These coaching responsibilities at such a young age were vital to my ability to coach from the start when entering my graduate assistantship at Belmont University.